IBM-Cloud/terraform-provider-ibm/website/docs/d/is_volume_profiles.html.markdown

 ```

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+You can access the following attribute references after your data source is created.

-- `profiles` - (String)  Lists all server volume profiles in the region.
+- `profiles` - (List)  Lists all server volume profiles in the region.

   Nested scheme for `profiles`:
 	- `name` - (String) The name of the virtual server volume profile.